lattebreak/latterepo1/README.md

-# GOALS FOR THIS REPO:
+# GOALS FOR THIS REPO: (updated)
 1. Navigate through basics of Jenkins
 2. Create docker file with updated Jenkins version
-3. Docker build using existing local Jenkins, triggered through Git
+3. Create bash script to automate the updating of Jenkins (update image, retain data)